hahnlab/CAFE5/README.md

 ### Tutorial

-A tutorial is provided in the _tutorial_ directory.
+A tutorial is provided in the _docs/tutorial_ directory.
 It provides instructions on how to generate a reasonable gene family groups in the correct format, dated ultrametric trees, and basic CAFE analyses.
 The tutorial contains tutorial.md and some helper